 Google Forms is a Web-based application used to collect data from participants.
 It is a quick way to create polls, email collection funnels, and quizzes.
 Google Forms and results are saved in the cloud, specifically, in Google Drive, and can be accessed from a phone, tablet, or computer.
 Google Forms can be extended with third-party add-ons.

-Google Forms has a number of different question types to include multiple choice, checkboxes, dropdowns, short answer, paragraphs, linear scales, multiple choice grids, etc. It is also possible to do page branching and question skipping based on your design.
+Google Forms has a number of different question types to include multiple-choice, checkboxes, dropdowns, short answers, paragraphs, linear scales, multiple-choice grids, etc. It is also possible to do page branching and question skipping based on your design.
 With Google Forms, you can change the look and feel with imagery and themes.

-Google Forms will operate on both a Mac or PC, as well as a mobile devices.
+Google Forms will operate on both a Mac or PC, as well as mobile devices.

 Access to Google Forms is accomplished through a Web-browser.
 These are the most common browsers: